In a culture fixated on youth and beauty, death is often a taboo topic.

 They could if you’ve planned ahead.
 When people think about estate planning, they often think about writing a will.
 A will is a great first step in any estate plan, but it has its limitations.
 One of those limitations is that a will only takes effect after the testator’s death.
 It makes no provision for incapacitation.

-Alternately, a living trust can work as a will substitute, but includes additional benefits not available in will.
-A living trust is a powerful and flexible estate planning tool that can be funded and administered during your lifetime and can benefit your loved ones after your death.
+Alternately, a living trust can work as a will substitute, but includes additional benefits not available in a will.
+It is a powerful and flexible estate planning tool that can be funded and administered during your lifetime and can benefit your loved ones after your death.

 A qualified estate planning attorney can help you create a trust that fits your particular needs.
 A living trust has three key personnel.
 The Grantor creates the trust to hold property.
 The Trustee, who could be the same person as the Grantor, holds or manages the property in the trust and the Beneficiary eventually receives the property.